-The Department of Foreign Affairs and Trade (DFAT) welcomes submissions from interested individuals and groups on the potential opportunities and impacts of a Free Trade Agreement (FTA) with the European Union (EU).
+The Department of Foreign Affairs and Trade (DFAT) welcomes submissions throughout the negotiations from interested individuals and groups on the potential opportunities and impacts of a Free Trade Agreement (FTA) with the European Union (EU).
+Individuals, organisations and groups that make submissions are registered as stakeholders by the Department for further consultation and follow up, as appropriate.

 Stakeholders are invited to consider and comment on the commercial, economic, regional and other impacts that could be expected to arise from an Australia-EU FTA.
 In your submission, you may wish to focus on specific market access challenges and other issues of importance in doing business with the EU or EU member states.
 Especially helpful would be information on tariff and non-tariff barriers to goods and services trade and barriers to investment.